Are you looking for a consistent form of renewable energy? Look no further than micro hydro power!

 Water conveyance – a channel, pipeline, or pressurized pipeline (penstock) that delivers the water

-Pump – transforms the energy of flowing water into rotational energy
+Turbine, Pump or Waterwheel – transforms the energy of flowing water into rotational energy

-Alternator – transforms the rotational energy into electricity
+Alternator or Generator – transforms the rotational energy into electricity

 Regulator – controls the generator